14 min read

 Flarum is a lightweight, modern forum platform that prioritises speed and simplicity.
 It’s open-source and extensible through community-built extensions.

-Cons: Smaller ecosystem than Discourse, fewer extensions, no built-in social features, still maturing
+Cons: Smaller ecosystem, fewer extensions, no built-in social features, still maturing

 4. Circle (Hosted)